pip-services/pip-services-docs/content/en/toolkit/recipes/json_persistence/_index.md

 ---
 type: docs
 no_list: true
-title: "JSON Persistence"
+title: "JSON persistence"
-linkTitle: "JSON Persitence"
+linkTitle: "JSON persitence"
 weight: 1
 description: >-
      How to persist data using a JSON file.